blog featured image

 Our clients are interested in establishing a sensory panel but are facing budget constraints for constructing sensory test facilities.
 Furthermore, they have concerns about the impact of Covid-19 on sensory testing.
-These challenges have led some clients to abandon the development of sensory panels altogether.
+These challenges have led some clients to abandon sensory panel development altogether.

 The Context

-An FMCG company wanted to conduct sensory testing to evaluate Japanese sensory panelists’ perceived performances of body care products.
-In addition, they wanted to build a trained sensory panel to periodically evaluate perceived product performances in the Japanese marketplace, where consumers closely pay attention to skin conditions.
+An FMCG company wanted to conduct sensory testing to evaluate Japanese sensory panelists’ perceived performance of body care products.
+They also wanted to build a trained sensory panel to periodically evaluate perceived product performance in the Japanese marketplace, where consumers pay close attention to skin conditions.

 The Challenge